StrongResearch/isc-demos/README.md

 ```

 The `isc-demos/fashion_mnist` subdirectory contains the following files of interest.
-1. `requirements.txt` includes dependencies necessary for this specific demo.
+1. `requirements.txt` includes dependencies necessary for this specific demo, including the version of `pytorch` necessary
+for our project.
 Install these by running the following.
+Note, only Pytorch models are currently supported on the ISC and
+distributed training is coordinated using torchrun.
 ```bash
 pip install -r requirements.txt
 ```